 The Two Moors Children’s Centre is situated between the two main buildings and provides many pre-school services for young children and their families.

 Your child’s teacher will constantly monitor his/her progress throughout his/her school life.
-With National Curriculum requirements there will be testing of all children, unless exempted for medical reasons, at the ages of 7 and 11 years.
+With National Curriculum requirements there will be testing of all children, unless exempted for medical reasons, at the ages of 7 and 11 years and an assessment on phonics at the age of 6.

 We have a School Council which is made up from Year 1 to Year 6 children.
 The council members are elected each year by their peer group and they play an important part in school improvement and the monitoring of school activities/rules.